 The Areas of Proficiency requirements ensure that students either already possess, or develop at the University, the ability to express themselves effectively, to use quantitative skills with facility, and to reason cogently.

-Good writing facilitates clear thinking, and clear thinking is the foundation of effective communication.
-The expectation is that students become adept at using the English language as an effective communication tool.
-Effective writing skills are representative of an educated person because they are instruments to advance ideas efficiently and persuasively.
-Students fulfill this requirement by satisfactorily completing ENG 105 and ENG 106, or the equivalent.
+Effective writing skills advance ideas efficiently and persuasively, so the expectation is that students become adept at using writing as an effective communication tool.
+Students fulfill this requirement by satisfactorily completing ENG 105 together with ENG 106 or ENG 107, or the equivalent.
 Appropriate Advanced Placement (AP) or International Baccalaureate (IB) scores in English composition may be used to satisfy this requirement.
 An appropriate score on the SAT or ACT examination may earn a student exemption from, but not credit for, ENG 105.

 Students will be able to:

 - Gather information, synthesize data, compare various points of view, and present results in writing.